-SAS’s Personal and Academic Counselors (PAC) advise and guide the academic, personal, and social/emotional wellbeing of students throughout ninth to twelfth grade.
+SAS’s Personal and Academic Counselors (PAC) advise and guide the academic, personal, and social/emotional wellbeing of high school students throughout ninth to twelfth grade.
 Assigned during freshman year, these counselors develop a personal relationship with their students in order to more effectively advise and guide them as they navigate their teenage years.
 Each counselor remains with his/her respective counseling group for the entire four years, allowing for a personal relationship to develop, where students feel free to discuss the unique academic and personal challenges they face.

 Additionally, each counselor also travels with students on a weeklong Interim trip every year and sponsors various activities ranging from sports to clubs so that we have wide-ranging involvement with our students beyond the counseling office or classroom.
 Our involvement in these different facets of school life gives us, as counselors, an exceptional opportunity to know, appreciate, and hopefully enhance the experience of our SAS students.
 We are their advocates and their allies, and know when to lend a sympathetic ear and when to engage them in a “reality check” type of conversation.

 At the end of tenth grade, students will be assigned a second counselor, the college counselor, who guides the student and family through the processes of college search, college application and matriculation from SAS.